Here’s Illiana jumping for joy on Wells-Next-to-Sea beach in Norfolk on holiday last week.

-I will definitely be sharing this miracle cure with other families at school who have been struggling to get their children to stop thumb sucking.
-Best wishes Hannah”
+I will definitely be sharing this miracle cure with other families at school who have been struggling to get their children to stop thumb sucking.”

 It’s important for children to stop thumb sucking.
 According to Rhea Haugseth, D.M.D., a spokesperson for the American Academy of Pediatric Dentistry “Long-term thumb sucking can interfere with the development of a child’s permanent teeth.
 It can change the shape and size of the palate, so they may need a retainer or braces that they may not have otherwise.
 Thumb suckers often develop “buck teeth” that stick out, teeth that don’t close properly (an open bite), or possibly a tongue thrust, which might result in a lisp.” for more information click here

 Find out more about the problems with thumb sucking or check out more thumb sucking prevention success stories.
-Alternatively, see our pinterest page for photos of other children jumping for joy and enjoying wearing their Thumbsies to help them to stop thumb sucking.
+Alternatively, see our gallery for photos of other children jumping for joy and enjoying wearing their Thumbsies to help them to stop thumb sucking.